Cruise ship jobs with most time off

 Onboard, your days will be transformed.
 Instead of Monday through Sunday, it’s embarkation day, sea day, port day, and tender port day.
 These are your new markers of time, and they’ll become your normal.

-Now, here’s the deal: You won’t be booking a week off to relax or requesting a specific day for your birthday.
+Furthermore, now, here’s the deal: You won’t be booking a week off to relax or requesting a specific day for your birthday.
 The concept of personal days off like back on land doesn’t exactly translate at sea.
 You’re part of a dynamic, constantly moving environment, and your schedule is molded around the ship’s activities.

 Time off on a cruise ship isn’t quite like being home